Peer-Health Educators (SUPERs)

 - Restock supply, enforce center policies, create flyers

-- Around 10 hours/week (but no more than that!)
+- Exact hours vary but are typically around 8 hours/week (but no more than that!)

 - Mandatory weekly meeting during activities period

 - Occasional Conferences and Trainings (which will be announced in advance)

 What if I don’t have much experience presenting?

 - Before you begin, you will go through a Certified Peer Health Educator training that will help guide you.

 - New SUPERs will partner with returners in the first semester to practice presenting in groups.